 Jason is a 1991 graduate of Taylor High School in Kokomo, Indiana, where he earned All-State baseball honors as a catcher.
 Collegiately, Jason played his first two years at Missouri Valley College where he earned first team All-Conference honors before transferring and playing his final two seasons at Pembroke State University, where he earned his bachelor’s degree in Special Education in 1996.
 Additionally, Jason received his Master’s degree in 2007 from East Carolina University, also in Special Education.
 Jason began his baseball coaching career in 1997.
 He has held assistant coaching duties at Lumberton High School, South Brunswick High School, Hoggard High School, and is currently the junior varsity coach at Laney High School in Wilmington.
 Jason was the head baseball coach at Trask High School in Rocky Point, NC for five seasons (2002-2007).
 Jason is extremely passionate about baseball and is always open to learning more about the game.
 His greatest enjoyment comes from working with young people to them develop their baseball skills, as well as teaching them positive character traits and work ethic essential for success in all aspects of life.

-Jake Brinkley is an instructor and coach for the ROCK SOLID program and has many years of baseball playing experience.
+Jake Brinkley is an instructor and coach at Coastal Athletics and has many years of baseball playing experience.
 He was born in Wilmington NC, and started playing baseball at a young age.
 His older brother Josh Brinkley played professional baseball for the Montreal Expos for 10 years, so it’s no surprise that Jake is talented in the sport.
-In high school he played for East Duplin High and was one of the top 50 ball players in the state from ’99- ‘03.
-After his success in high school he went on to play at Louisburg College on a baseball scholarship from ’03- ’05.
+In high school he played for East Duplin High and was one of the top 50 ball players in the state in ’99- ‘03.
+After his success in high school he went on to play at Louisburg College on a baseball scholarship in ’03- ’05.
 He later transferred to Mt.
 Olive College and played ball from ’05-’07.
 Jake's focus on nutrition and strength training offers players postive encouragement and promotes a lifestyle and training program that will take athletes to the next level.

 Tyree's passion for baseball goes back to a youngster playing in the Little League parks of Wilmington, NC.
 At the age of 13 Tyree was a proud member of a talented WORLD SERIES All-star team from Wilmington.
 In high school he was a 2 sport varsity letterman in baseball and football.
 He played pitcher and third base at John T. Hoggard High School where he earned Mid-Eastern 4A conference honors as a pitcher.
 Was named MVP and Team Captain for the Vikings as they were 2-time Mid-Eastern 4A Champions.
 Tyree was selected to participate in the NCHSAA State Games as a junior and senior.
 He accepted a baseball scholarship to St. Augustine's College in Raleigh, NC where he was voted team captain after his sophomore year.
 Tyree earned Coaches and Senior awards as a vital member of the Falcon's baseball program.
 He proved to be durable at St. Augustine's College by playing pitcher, 3B, 2B, and catcher.
 Tyree continues his dedication to the game of baseball by instructing our youth and bringing positive energy to the ball field each day.